Anne Anlin Cheng: Research and publications

 Her most recent book, Ornamentalism (2019), aims to formulate the first "feminist theory for the yellow woman."
+Cheng has described ornamentalism as a theory concerned with how aesthetic surfaces and decoration participate in the making of personhood, especially for minority women.
+Rather than treating objectification simply as a loss of subjectivity, she examines how racialize femininity is produced through forms that blur the distinction between the human and the object.
 By centering her critique on the myth of the "yellow" woman rather than more politically correct, ameliorative terms such as Asian-American, Cheng hoped to address the painful and unspoken ways in which Asiatic femininity is constructed rather than necessarily claimed.
 In a review of the book, scholar Michelle Lee writes, "building on writers such as Mel Chen and Fred Moten, Cheng’s logic of ornamentalism suggests that objectification is no longer the threatening process which removes subjecthood, but rather prioritizes how objects become animated, highlighting how performances of liberation emerge from inorganic, inanimate places."
 In an interview with Shivani Radhakrishnan for BOMB Magazine, Cheng says, "I think there is obviously a very well-developed critique of the ways in which Western modernists have appropriated racial otherness in their aesthetics.
 And they’re right.
 Except, oftentimes the way that critique is offered ends up reproducing a sort of subject-object divide, so that the Western is a subject of intellectual intent who then takes advantage of the racial other who is an object and ready to be used in this way."